 - 1. Vacuum the turf to be repaired. - 2.
-Be sure fabrics to be glued are free from loose sand, dirt, old adhesive and other foreign matter, and are dry. - 3.
+Be sure fabrics to be glued are free from any and all loose debris, sand, dirt, old adhesive and other foreign matter, and are dry. - 3.
 Clean the area to be repaired and wipe the opening with methyl-ethyl-key tone (MEK), toluene, or, if neither is available, with mineral spirits. - 4.
 Position the fabric to check for satisfactory final placement. - 5.
-Inject a small amount of adhesive (PL Polyurethane caulk) from the adhesive bottle on to the seaming tape.
+Inject a small amount of adhesive (Turf Claw® or PL Premium 8x) from the adhesive bottle on to the seaming tape.
 Avoid excessive adhesive to reduce the possibility of bleed through or bleed out.
 Spread the adhesive with a knife or spatula so that the entire fabric is coated lightly, but evenly. - 6.
 Prop open the seam so that the adhesive is allowed to cure in the open air.
-(The adhesive is a brand of polyurethane adhesive and must be allowed to absorb moisture from the air to "kick" or activate.)
-Allot at least 10 minutes of curing time before closing the turf and weighting it down.
+(The adhesive is a brand of polyurethane adhesive and must be allowed to absorb moisture from the air to "kick" or activate.) a lot at least 10 minutes of curing time before closing the turf and weighting it down.
 This curing time recommendation is critical and is based on and ambient temperature of 75°F with 50% relative humidity.
 If the weather is colder or dryer, the open time should be extended until the adhesive spread on the fabric seems almost "dead" i.e., only small strings ("angel hairs") of adhesive stick to your finger or a piece of turf when pressed into the bed of adhesive and removed. - 7.
 Press the fabric into the adhesive bed uniformly. - 8.
-Weigh down the area and allow curing for at least 24 hours.
+Weight down the area and allow to cure at least 24 hours.